codeinthehole/codeinthehole.hugo/content/tips/a-mnemonic-for-mocks.md

 date = "2017-08-26"
-title = "A mnemonic for mock decorators" tags = ["python", "testing"] description = "An easy way to remember the order arguments get injected"
+title = "A mnemonic for mock decorators" tags = ["python", "testing"] description = "An easy way to remember the order arguments get injected."

 +++